 Borrowing has never been easier – tackling debt for the sake of a better life, however, is a more difficult process.

 Although we don’t primarily work with debt problems and financial issues at Psymplicity Healthcare, it can often be sitting there in the background and is sometimes the psychosocial stressor that brings everything else tumbling down around the lives of the clients, we see at the clinic.
-There are disorders, such as bipolar disorder, addiction disorders and attention disorders that can sometimes lead to difficulties managing one’s finances and there are some circumstances when addressing these underlying issues can have a dramatic impact on the way ones finances are managed.
+There are disorders, such as bipolar disorder and attention disorders that can sometimes lead to difficulties managing one’s finances and there are some circumstances when addressing these underlying issues can have a dramatic impact on the way ones finances are managed.

 Most debt related stress psychiatrists are well-versed and experienced in addressing all types and levels of debt stress in individuals at all levels.
 Some debt problems seem to manifest out of nowhere, presenting those concerned with an enormous burden they neither asked for nor realised was coming.
 And when this happens, the toll taken on the individual’s mental health can be enormous.